Daniel J. Frey

 Love is stronger and more profound than the instinct of the wealthy not to share.

-Love is a code as elaborate or as simple as those who want to hide from it versus those who want to walk with it.
+Love is a code, as elaborate or as simple as those who want to hide from it versus those who want to walk with it.

-Love is wealth that never can be taken away.
+Love is wealth that can never be taken away.

 Peace